-Prep for this recipe consists of tying the legs, salting&peppering the duck, and slicing an orange.
+Prep for this recipe consists of tying the legs, salting & peppering it, and slicing an orange.
 That’s it!
 You can get it prepped in about 5 minutes as the oven heats and then leave it alone for 3 hours.
 Does it get easier than that?
 I don’t think so!

 To make slow roasted duck with crispy skin, sprinkle a whole duck with salt and pepper, and tie the legs.
-Roast the duck in a low oven at 300F for three hours, then raise the heat to crisp the skin and finish the duck.
+Roast it in a low oven at 300F for three hours, then raise the heat to crisp the skin and finish it off.

 Simple is the word here!

-All you do is put a few orange pieces in the duck, tie up the legs, (maybe trim some fat), prick the skin, and give the duck good salt and peppering and the duck is fully prepped.
+All you do is put a few orange pieces in the cavity, tie up the legs, (maybe trim some fat), prick the skin, give it good salt and peppering, and the duck is fully prepped.

 The one little thing I do differently is to lay a few orange slices on the bottom of the roasting pan and then putting the duck on top of them.
-This way the duck is off the bottom and out the fat while it roasts AND the orange slices get full of duck flavor.
-Duck flavor which we are going to use to make the sauce!
+This way it is off the bottom and out the fat while it roasts AND the orange slices get full of flavor.
+Flavor which we are going to use to make the sauce!

-Anyway, prep the duck, put it on the orange slices, and then into the oven at 300F for at least 3 hours.
-Once the duck is tender, raise the heat to 425F and get the skin good and crispy.
+Anyway, get things prepped, put it on the orange slices, and then into the oven at 300F for at least 3 hours.
+Once it’s tender, raise the heat to 425F and get the skin good and crispy.
 That’ll take about 15 more minutes.

 Raspberry jam makes a wonderful sauce with lots of flavor and great body while also being easy to keep on hand.
 Jam really is a secret weapon in making amazing savory sauces.